LunarColony/SwiftUI-Tasks-App/README.md

 #  ✅ SimpleToDoList
+A simple todo list app created using SwiftUI.

 # Developer Notes
 I decided to start this project in hopes of gaining more understanding of SwiftUI, I plan to also complete my previous repository regarding the weather app soon, but, this side project is necessary to further enhance my skills.